Hierarchies

 29

-and al such like Commands,must needs be, that as the Nature
+and al such like Commands,

 and Essence of God is placed